 Did you know the lemon law covers much more than just cars?

 In addition to each state’s lemon law for vehicles, there is also a law in the United States that is a type of federal lemon law called the “Appliance Lemon Law”.
 The Magnuson-Moss Warranty Act of 1975 was created to protect consumers of all states and ensure manufacturers honor their warranties.
 The Act covers most consumer products, including vehicles, and is sometimes considered to be a lemon law for appliances (though is covers much more than that) because states have their own, separate lemon laws for vehicles.

 The appliance lemon law deals in both express and implied warranties.
 Express warranties are specific promises made regarding the repair and/or replacement that are usually put in writing (such as in the documentation that comes with many expensive purchases).
 On the other hand, implied warranties don’t have to be in writing they simply pertain to the manufacturer’s responsibility to meet certain standards of quality that make a product fit for its intended purpose.

 With both types of warranties, the manufacturer is responsible for correcting any defects in the products (within a certain time frame) or for replacing the product if it can’t be fixed.
 So as a consumer, you have protection for much more than just major purchases like a new car.

 So, exactly what does the lemon law cover?

 What Does the Lemon Law Pertain To

-Though the lemon law is most closely associated with vehicles that have defective parts and are constantly breaking down, its application is much more broad than that, including appliance lemon law.
+Though the lemon law in California is most closely associated with vehicles that have defective parts and are constantly breaking down, its application is much broader than that, including appliance lemon law in California.
 Thanks to the Magnuson-Moss Warranty Act, most consumer purchases are actually entitled to protection under the lemon law.
 Anything that’s bought for personal use counts, with the exception of clothing and consumable items, like your weekly groceries.